-Byetta generates the majority of Amylin’s yearly sales and in 2011 accounted for $517.7 million (83 percent) of the company’s $621.6 million net sales.
-Industry analysts expect sales of Bydureon to exceed $1 billion.
-The drug also costs more than many other oral diabetes medications currently on the market such as Actos (pioglitazone) or Januvia (sitagliptin).
+Byetta generated the majority of Amylin’s yearly sales and in 2011 accounted for $517.7 million (83 percent) of the company’s $621.6 million net sales.
+Industry analysts expected sales of Bydureon to exceed $1 billion.
+The drug also cost more than many other oral diabetes medications currently on the market such as Actos (pioglitazone) or Januvia (sitagliptin).
 Byetta and Bydureon typically cost close to $500 a month, but actual prices may vary depending on the patient’s insurance coverage.

 Doctors typically prescribe Byetta or Bydureon to overweight people with Type 2 diabetes, because the drug also seems to help with weight loss.
 People taking only Byetta lost an average of six pounds over 24 weeks, although the drug is not marketed as a weight-loss product.